Mahjong: From the wall

 Alternatively, a player may also win by drawing a tile that completes a legal hand.
 This is called "winning from the wall".
 In Hong Kong mahjong, winning from the wall doubles the number of base points each loser must pay.

 False win

-Technically, the declaration for winning a hand may be done at any time.
+Technically, the declaration for winning a hand may be made at any time.
 However, the player must have a complete and legal hand.
 Otherwise, the player is penalized.
-The penalty depends on table rules.
+The penalty depends on the table rules.
 The player may forfeit points to the other players.
 Another potential penalty is the player who called out the false win must play the rest of the hand with their tiles face up on the table so other players can see them (open hand).
 Some methods apply the penalty at the end of the entire game.
 Again, the table rules dictate the enforcement of the penalty.

 4. Robbing a kong

 A rarely occurring and high-scoring feature of Hong Kong mahjong is a move called robbing the kong.
 If a player declares a kong by adding a fourth piece to a melded pung but another player can use that piece to complete a hand, the completing player takes priority to win the hand and may steal that piece from the player who intended to declare the kong and wins the hand.
 Their winning hand will usually either form a chow with that piece or a special limit hand.